Covid-19 did not affect Temasek's succession plan, Ho Ching says

 Mr Pillay, a Cambridge-educated lawyer, will retain his position at Temasek International.

-He told the briefing: "I don't feel any additional burden as yet," adding that he feels excited about Temasek's future, having taken a lead role in formulating its 2030 strategy, which has a strong focus on sustainability.
+He told the briefing "I don't feel any additional burden as yet", and added that he felt excited about Temasek's future, having taken a lead role in formulating its 2030 strategy, which has a strong focus on sustainability.

 Ms Ho, 67, who is the wife of Prime Minister Lee Hsien Loong, said she has not thought about her post-Temasek future, and will continue to be focused on her current job until October.

+“This is something that we have instituted as a policy – we generally do not encourage CEOs to remain.
+The key thing is to allow the new CEO to establish his leadership... without somebody overlooking and saying, ‘This is not what I want’.”

+Mr Pillay is not the first candidate chosen to succeed Ms Ho.
+Former BHP Billiton chief executive Charles “Chip” Goodyear was originally slated to succeed Ms Ho as CEO from Oct 1, 2009, but that did not materialise due to differences in opinion.

-She revealed that it took her around three years to finally convince Mr Pillay to leave his senior legal position at law firm WongPartnership 10 years ago and join Temasek.
+Ms Ho revealed that it took her around three years to convince Mr Pillay to leave his senior legal position at law firm WongPartnership 10 years ago and join Temasek.

-They would meet on weekends while the final get-together before he agreed to take on the job was over lunch at the Four Seasons Hotel in May 2010, recalled Mr Pillay, who has over 20 years of legal experience in areas such as mergers and acquisitions, as well as corporate governance.
+They would meet on weekends, while the final get-together before he agreed to take on the job was over lunch at the Four Seasons Hotel in May 2010, recalled Mr Pillay, who has over 20 years of legal experience.

-Ms Ho said: "I remember that it was a hard sell.
-But if you want to have the best people, it will always be a hard sell."
+Ms Ho said: “I remember that it was a hard sell... it wasn’t like a slam dunk.
+But if you want to recruit the best people, it'll always be a hard sell.”

+Will it matter that Mr Pillay will not have a link to the PM?

+To this, Mr Lim responded: “People in Singapore won’t realise the great firewall between husband and wife.